espacesociety/espacesociety.github.io/_macropedia/chogia-faith.md

 * The Esalu - These are the totemic spirits, the ancestors of the Imudring clans who are not reborn, but rather permitted to remain free of the realm of Valam.
 They guide the leaders of their clans, and are worshipped with totemic forms humanoid, animal and even plant-like.

 ### Priesthood
 Each Imudring is given a basic education in the Chogia Faith, so that they may, if needed, perform the proper rites.
 There is, however, a professional priesthood.
 Each large ship has one High Priest as well as at least two Priests and assorted Acolytes.
 There is no ultimate leader.
-High Priests will have, at regular intervals, a Concave where they decide matters of theology.
+High Priests will have, at regular intervals, a Conclave where they decide matters of theology.
 High Priests and Priests are chosen by the leaders of the Imudring clan.

 ### Holy Books
 There are three holy books of the Chogia Faith.

 * Razal-Yahvenan - This is the so-called Book of the Creation and Gods, which gives the cosmological account (a rather mystical version of Big Bang cosmology), as well as the complete list of gods (some five hundred, with new ones added every once in a while).

-* Razan-Osai - The Book of the Demons, which is literally a long encyclopeida of demons, spirits and totemic symbols, which also functions as the guide to Imudring heraldry.
+* Razan-Osai - The Book of the Demons, which is literally a long encyclopedia of demons, spirits and totemic symbols, which also functions as the guide to Imudring heraldry.

 * Razal-Imudra - The Book of the Imudring.
 No copy of this book has ever been seen by non-Imudring, and the Imudring claim that it does not exist.
 It is said to contain such smaller books as the Books of the Heroes and the Books of the People, which together supposedly form a history of the Imudring from their earliest times.
 If such a book exists and contains what some surmise it must, then it would be invaluable in filling in some very large holes in our knowledge of ancient Terra and of the events of the First Decline.